webmeshproj/webmesh-vdi/README.md

 This project has reached a point where I am not going to be making enormous changes all the time anymore.
 As such I am tagging a "stable" release and incrementing from there.
 That still doesn't mean I highly recommend it's usage, but rather I am relatively confident in its overall stability.

-This also means I won't be doing any major refactoring in the near future.
-So, if you were considering a pull request, I'm not as likely to be making all your work irrelevant.
-If I end up doing more refactoring, I'll work on branches and update documentation on `main` to reflect the work-in-progress.

  - [API Reference](doc/appv1.md)
    - [RBAC Reference](doc/rbacv1.md)
    - [Templates Reference](doc/desktopsv1.md)